 To keep the eyes healthy, it is advised to follow the following tips:

-Maintain a healthy sitting posture which doesn’t put too much strain on your eyes.
+- Maintain a healthy sitting posture that doesn’t put too much strain on your eyes.

 Healthy Nutrition for Healthy Vision